 About the Filmmakers

-Keely and Du marks the sixth collaboration of directors Laurie Colbert and Dominique Cardona.
+Catch and Release marks the sixth collaboration of directors Laurie Colbert and Dominique Cardona.
 Throughout their career in film, they have focused on creating roles that mirror the truth of women’s experience with features that include Margarita (2012) and Finn’s Girl (2007).
 Their seminal documentaries, My Feminism (1997) and Thank God, I’m a Lesbian (1992) have become required viewing in women’s studies curricula.